pfsense/docs/source/routing/multi-wan.rst

 Loss/Latency Thresholds
 ^^^^^^^^^^^^^^^^^^^^^^^

-Every WAN is different in how it operates “normally”.
+Every WAN is different in how it operates "normally".
 Some WANs have low latency and no loss and are great, others perform normally even when there is some loss registered on the line or higher latency.
 These fields can be used to dial in link-appropriate values for what is